 Of course, Freak isn’t very healthy because his body is so crippled and small, but he tells Max they are going to make him a robotic body and replace his real one with it.
 Max is worried about this, because he’s afraid Freak might die in the process.
 He also has other reasons to fear, especially because it looks like his dad is going to be let out on parole and might come looking for his only son.
 (Of course the dad comes for him – you couldn’t expect anything else from this book.
 And of course, there will be attempted strangulation and a gun.
 Reading is fun!)

-This book just had sort of a creepy overall feel to me (much like I felt about Flowers for Algernon, although worse – just depressing).
+The book just had sort of a creepy overall feel to me (much like I felt about Flowers for Algernon, although worse – just depressing).
 I didn’t really connect to any of the characters (and frankly, I felt a little like Freak was using Max, although I’m pretty confident that wasn’t what was intended), and I was just glad when it was done.
-I took it back to the library as soon as I could just so I wouldn’t have to look at it anymore.
+I took the Freak the Mighty book back to the library as soon as I could just so I wouldn’t have to look at it anymore.
 I probably would have not felt so strongly against it if it wasn’t for the ProvoReads! program.

 Provo, why couldn’t you have picked a better book for such a good program?
 Call me if you want suggestions for next year.